-The National Herbarium of Victoria and the Melbourne Gardens have a history of nearly 160 years of providing education, recreational and scientific research to Australia and the rest of the world.
-The Royal Botanic Gardens Education Service allows teachers and students to take advantage of the rich resources to enliven and enrich studies in education, biology, science, health science, geography, environment, horticulture, art and history.
+The National Herbarium of Victoria and Melbourne Gardens have a history of nearly 160 years of providing education, recreational and scientific research to Australia and the rest of the world.
+The Royal Botanic Gardens Victoria Learning Team allows teachers and students to take advantage of the rich resources to enliven and enrich studies in education, biology, science, health science, geography, environment, horticulture, art and history.

 Program prices (domestic)

 $234 per class, for small groups (Minimum Charge)

 Teachers / Adults free

 All bookings and info

 Health and wellbeing is interconnected with time spent in natural environments.
 Being in nature reduces anger, fear, anxiety and stress and increases pleasant feelings.
 Exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 In this specially developed new program, students are invited to explore the physical, mental and emotional benefits of spending time outside.
 Participants will brainstorm and discuss the role of healthy foods, physical exercise and spending time outside in cultivating health and wellbeing.
 Through practice of mindfulness exercises, participants will learn to nurture their own self-awareness and greater awareness of others and the natural world.